Vincenzo Comneno: Biography

 He was a personal friend of Ragusan Franciscan bishop Dominik Andrijašević.

 After completing his studies in the Spanish city of Salamanca he went to Rome and later to Naples where he became a professor of philosophy.
-Also, there he changed his last name from Piranese to Comnen; this way announcing himself an ancestor to the royal family from Constantinople.
+Also, there he changed his last name from Piranese to Comnen; This way announcing himself an ancestor to the royal family from Constantinople.
 An assignment of his order sent him to Spain, where he became the padre of the invincible Spanish Armada during the reign of Philip IV of Spain.
 As a missionary, he also visited Japan.
 He returned to Dubrovnik briefly in 1660, where he accused his fellow Dominicans of an attempt to poison him; he even had an argument in front of Council of Republic of Ragusa regarding these accusations.
 A year later, he went on to Naples, where he died in 1667.

 Works

 After Comnen had changed his family name, he asked Lorenzo Miniatti to print the 800 page book called Le glorie cadute dell' antichissima, ed augustissima famiglia Comnena, da maestosi allori dell' imperial grandezza, ne tragici cipressi della privata conditione.
-Nelle quali si scoprono le premineze d'alcuni prencipi suovrani, e di molte nobillissime Famiglie de quella originate nell'Europa; con varie curiose et erudite altre compositioni.
+Nelle quali si scoprono le eminenze d'alcuni prencipi suovrani, e di molte nobillissime Famiglie de quella originate nell'Europa; con varie curiose et erudite altre compositioni.
 Venetiis 1663 which he created himself.
 Scholars tend to agree that facts written in this book are largely falsified and exaggerated in a typically Renaissance manner.

 On the few pages however one can find three early baroque madrigals written by Comnen himself.
 These madrigals are of great historical and artistic significance.
 They were all composed to the same text and were dedicated to Philip IV (Comnen had named these madrigals Epithalamium, by which he wanted to emphasize that they were probably performed at the Spanish court).
 They represent the pearls of the composer's art and testify to his skills in presenting the solemn tone of the verses in soft, melodious notes, and in a natural harmonious flow: